 Also, as businesses naturally have peaks and troughs, it is important that you put money away during the peaks so that you can dip into it during the troughs.

-It is a good idea to think about investing in some accounting software to help you manage your cash flow.
-There are many software providers, an internet search should reveal the most common.
+It is a good idea to think about investing in some accounting software to help you manage your cashflow.
+There are many software providers: an internet search should reveal the most common.
 Most provide software that can help you with cashflow analysis and forecasting, so that your business is never caught short of cash in the bank.
 Your accountant should be able to help advise you on which software package to buy.

-How to use the template cashflow forecast?
+How to use the cashflow forecast template

-Our template cashflow will show you how a cashflow works and should be amended to suit your own business.
+Our cashflow template will show you how a cashflow works and should be amended to suit your own business.

-All figures to be entered are actual cash, this includes bank payments and receipts, cheques, bank transfers, cash payments and receipts – all of these should be included in your opening balance.
+All figures to be entered are actual cash.
+This includes bank payments and receipts, cheques, bank transfers, cash payments and receipts – all of these should be included in your opening balance.

 Then complete the shaded area opening balance, which includes bank, loan and cash balances and should be put in the sheets: